Talent Mobility Framework vs Career Pathing Strategy: A Practical Comparison

 December 26, 2024

-Talent Mobility Framework
+Talent Mobility Framework vs Career Pathing: Side-by-Side Comparison

 A talent mobility framework is a strategic approach organizations take to help employees move across departments, roles, and projects in line with their career aspirations and meet business objectives.

-By maintaining a talent mobility framework, organizations offer employees tools, resources, and processes that aid them in skill development, succession planning, and career progression.
+By maintaining a talent mobility frameworks, organizations offer employees tools, resources, and processes that aid them in skill development, succession planning, and career progression.
 It encompasses internal transfers, cross-functional training, upskilling and reskilling, and internal transfers.

 For example, Google offers an internal job board called “Google Jobs,” which showcases all the company’s open positions to its employees.
 It also provides career coaching and leadership development programs to facilitate employee transition into new roles.
 They also have a “gTwo” program that gives employees the opportunity to work in a different department or location.